Rahul2024/Table-matching-automation/README.md

-Excel Data Reconciliation Tool
-This Python script automates the comparison of two Excel sheets (Sheet1 and Sheet2) based on a specified key column.
-It performs fuzzy matching of column names, compares row values (handling data types like dates, integers, and strings), and generates a detailed Excel report highlighting matches, mismatches, and missing data.

-Features
-Automated Key Matching: Finds the specified key column (HASH_KEY by default) in both sheets, using fuzzy matching if an exact name match isn't found.
-Fuzzy Column Matching: Uses rapidfuzz to intelligently match column names between the two sheets, even if names are slightly different.
-Data Type Awareness:
-Automatically detects columns containing "Date" in their name.
-Converts numeric Excel serial dates (e.g., 44929) to proper Python date objects.
-Preserves integer and float data types.
-Ensures correct formatting (short date format like DD/MM/YYYY) in the output Excel file.
-Robust Comparisons:
-Case-insensitive string comparisons.
-Specific handling for date object comparisons.
-Handles leading zeros in key columns correctly.
-Comprehensive Output Report: Generates an Excel file with multiple sheets:
-Source Data: The original data from Sheet1.
-Target Data: The original data from Sheet2.
-Row Comparison: A boolean matrix indicating whether values in corresponding columns match (True) or not (False) for each row.
-Overall Result: A summary showing the status (match/mismatch/missing) and KPI (PASS/FAIL) for each column pair or unmatched column.
-Column Mapping: Details the fuzzy matching results between source and target columns.
-Side by Side Result: Displays data from both sheets side-by-side for easy visual comparison, including key columns and matched pairs.
-Mismatch Details: A filtered view showing only the rows and columns where mismatches were detected.
-Performance Optimizations: Employs vectorized Pandas operations and rapidfuzz for significantly faster execution compared to row-by-row loops.
-Avoids DataFrame fragmentation warnings.
-Clear Formatting: Applies color-coding (orange for keys, grey for target columns, green for PASS, red for FAIL/mismatches) and auto-fits column widths in the output Excel file.
-Prerequisites
-You need Python 3.x installed.
-The script requires the following Python libraries:
+**Excel Sheet Comparison & Reconciliation Tool**

+An automated Python script to intelligently compare two sheets within an Excel file.
+The tool identifies differences in data on a row-by-row and column-by-column basis, handling messy data, and generates a detailed, color-coded report highlighting all discrepancies.

+It's designed to replace tedious manual VLOOKUPs and "diff" checks with a fast, accurate, and resilient automated process.

+✨ **Key Features**

+Intelligent Column Matching: Uses fuzzy string matching (fuzzywuzzy) to automatically pair up columns between the two sheets, even if the headers aren't identical (e.g., "Profit Center" vs. "Profit Center(Transaction Data)").

+Robust Key Normalization: Before comparing, it cleans and standardizes the key columns to ensure accurate matching.
+It handles:

+Leading/trailing whitespace.

+Numeric values stored as text (e.g., '00123' vs 123).

+Numbers with trailing .0 (e.g., 456.0 vs 456).

+Composite Key Support: Allows you to define multiple columns that together form a unique key for each row.

+Smart Value Comparison: The comparison logic is not a simple A == B. It intelligently treats various "empty-like" values as equivalent (e.g., 0, *, #, blank cells, None, NaN).

+Comprehensive Reporting: Generates a multi-sheet Excel workbook with a full breakdown of the comparison results.

+Visual Formatting: The output Excel file is beautifully color-coded for immediate visual feedback:

+🟢 Green for matching data and passed columns.

+🔴 Red for mismatches and failed columns.

+🟠 Orange for key columns.

+⚪ Grey for target columns in the side-by-side view.

+📋 **Output Explained**

+The script generates an Excel file with the following sheets, providing a 360-degree view of the comparison:

+Source Data: An exact copy of your first sheet, with the internal composite key added for reference.

+Target Data: An exact copy of your second sheet, with the internal composite key added for reference.

+Side by Side Result: A consolidated view showing data from the source sheet next to the corresponding data from the target sheet for every matched column.

+Mismatch Details: This is the most actionable sheet.
+It's a filtered version of the "Side by Side Result" that only shows rows containing at least one data mismatch.
+Furthermore, it only includes the key columns and the specific columns where the data did not match, highlighting the differing cells in red.

+Row Comparison: A technical boolean (TRUE/FALSE) report.
+Each cell indicates whether the value in that row and column matched its counterpart in the other sheet.

+Overall Result: A high-level summary report card.
+It lists every column and provides a PASS / FAIL status, showing which columns match perfectly and which have mismatches or are missing.

+Column Mapping: A transparency report showing how the script matched columns from the source sheet to the target sheet, including the fuzzy match score.
+It also lists columns that were present in one sheet but not the other.

+⚙️ **Setup and Usage**

+Follow these steps to get the tool running on your machine.

+1. Prerequisites
+Python 3.7 or newer.

+The pip package manager.

+2. Installation
+Clone this repository or download the script to your local machine.

+Navigate to the project directory in your terminal.

+Create a requirements.txt file with the following content:

 pandas
 numpy
-rapidfuzz
+fuzzywuzzy
+python-levenshtein
 openpyxl
-Installation
-Clone the Repository:
-bash

-1
-2
-python3 -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate
-Install Dependencies:
-bash

-1
+Install the required Python libraries by running:

+Bash

-pip install pandas numpy rapidfuzz openpyxl Configuration
+pip install -r requirements.txt
-Before running the script, you need to configure the input file path and key column(s) in the script itself.
+Note: python-levenshtein is highly recommended as it significantly speeds up the fuzzy string matching process.

+3. Configuration
-Open the Python script file (e.g., reconcile.py) in a text editor.
+Open the Python script in an editor and modify the === Config === section at the top:

+Python

+# === Config ===
-Modify the file_path variable to point to your Excel workbook: python
+# The full path to your input Excel file.

-1
-file_path = "/path/to/your/input_file.xlsx"
+file_path = "/path/to/your/input_data.xlsx"
-Modify the key_columns list if your key column has a different name: python

-1
-key_columns = ['YOUR_KEY_COLUMN_NAME'] # e.g., ['ID'], ['Order Number']
-(Optional) Change the output_file path if desired: python

-1
+# The column headers that uniquely identify a row.
+# The script will try to find these using exact and fuzzy matching.
+key_columns = ['Company Code', 'Profit Center(Transaction Data)', 'Billing Document']

+# The full path where the output report will be saved.
-output_file = "/path/to/your/output_file.xlsx"
+output_file = "/path/to/your/desktop/reconciliation_report.xlsx"
-(Optional) Adjust the date format in the set_excel_column_types function: python

-1
-date_style.number_format = 'DD/MM/YYYY' # Change to 'MM/DD/YYYY', 'YYYY-MM-DD', etc.
-Usage
-Ensure you have configured the script as described above.
+file_path: Update this with the location of the Excel file you want to analyze.
+Your file should have two sheets, named Sheet1 and Sheet2 by default (or you can modify the pd.read_excel lines to match your sheet names).

+key_columns: This is the most important setting.
+List the column names that together form a unique identifier for each row (a composite key).

+output_file: Specify the desired name and location for the generated report.

+4. Run the Script
-Run the script from your terminal:
+Once configured, simply run the script from your terminal:

-bash

-1
+Bash

-python reconcile.py
+python your_script_name.py
-The script will process the data and generate the output Excel file specified by output_file.
-Open this file to view the reconciliation results.

-Example
-Given an input file data.xlsx with sheets Sheet1 and Sheet2, and a key column ID, running the script will produce data_reconciled.xlsx containing the detailed comparison report across the seven sheets described in the Features section.

-Contributing
-Feel free to fork the repository and submit pull requests for improvements or bug fixes.
+You'll see progress messages in the console, and upon completion, the message ✅ All done!
+Results saved to '...' will appear.
+Your detailed, color-coded Excel report will be ready at the output path you specified.